How to Become a Certified Proofreader

 Where Do I Take the Test?

-Prior to the pandemic, Editors Canada administered the exam at official testing sites in Toronto, Vancouver, and Ottawa.
+Before the pandemic, Editors Canada administered the exam at official testing sites in Toronto, Vancouver, and Ottawa.
 They also provided testing sites in other locations within Canada if enough candidates were interested.

 However, they now offer exams via remote testing only.